← All varieties

 Fruit

-Form: Oblate to roundish oblate, sometimes slightly ovate, sometimes faintly ribbed, pretty regular; sides often unequal.
-Downing describes it as flat and generally evenly formed, but occasionally a little irregular.
+Flat (Downing); roundish flattened (Elliott); oblate to roundish oblate, sometimes slightly ovate, sometimes faintly ribbed, pretty regular, with sides often unequal (Beach); oblate or round-oblate, sometimes ovate, faintly ribbed, regular, sides often unequal (Hedrick).
+Downing notes it is generally evenly formed but occasionally a little irregular.

-Cavity: Nearly acuminate, deep to medium in depth, rather broad, usually symmetrical, sometimes lipped, sometimes slightly russeted close to the stem.
+Cavity nearly acuminate, deep to medium in depth, rather broad, usually symmetrical, sometimes lipped, sometimes slightly russeted close to the stem (Beach); acuminate, deep, broad, usually symmetrical, sometimes lipped, sometimes russeted near the stem (Hedrick).

-Basin: Deep to sometimes medium, wide to medium in width, abrupt, smooth, symmetrical.
+Basin deep to sometimes medium, wide to medium in width, abrupt, smooth, symmetrical (Beach); basin deep, wide, abrupt, smooth, symmetrical (Hedrick).

-Skin: Thick, tough, smooth.
-Ground color an attractive clear bright yellow or greenish; in well-colored specimens largely washed and mottled with lively pinkish-red, conspicuously marked with many broken stripes and splashes of bright carmine.
-Downing describes the color as pale greenish yellow, stained and streaked with red on the sunny side.
-Dots numerous, usually small and submerged, but some are scattering, large, brown or russet.
-Prevailing effect striped.
-Overall the fruit is very attractive in size, form, and color.
+Skin thick, tough, smooth (Beach, Hedrick).
+Ground color clear bright yellow or greenish (Beach); yellow or greenish (Hedrick); pale greenish yellow (Downing); greenish yellow (Elliott); yellowish-green considerably striped and splashed with mixed red (Beach).
+In well-colored specimens the skin is largely washed and mottled with lively pinkish-red, conspicuously marked with many broken stripes and splashes of bright carmine (Beach); largely washed and mottled with red, conspicuously marked with many broken stripes and splashes of carmine (Hedrick).
+Downing describes it as stained and streaked with red on the sunny side; Elliott as streaked with red.
+Dots numerous, usually small and submerged, but some are scattering, large, brown or russet (Beach, Hedrick).
+Prevailing effect striped (Beach, Hedrick).

-Core/Seeds: Calyx tube medium in length, rather wide, broadly conical.
-Stamens median to marginal.
-Core rather small, axile; cells nearly closed; core lines meeting or slightly clasping.
-Carpels roundish to roundish ovate approaching elliptical.
-Seeds frequently abortive, rather large, wide, plump, acute, moderately dark brown.
+Core rather small, axile; cells nearly closed; core lines meeting or slightly clasping (Beach).
+Core small, axile; cells closed; core-lines meeting (Hedrick).
+Carpels roundish to roundish ovate approaching elliptical (Beach); round-ovate (Hedrick).
+Seeds frequently abortive, rather large, wide, plump, acute, moderately dark brown (Beach); frequently abortive, or large, wide, plump, acute, dark brown (Hedrick).

 Season